The 2026 BCSD Film Festival is finally here!

 The maximum film length for each submission is 2 minutes 15 seconds (including credits).
 This is a strict rule to ensure we can show everyone’s films.
 Due to the volume of films we receive, students may be the lead filmmaker on only one film submission each year, though they may assist on other students’ projects.

 We assume most students will use a smartphone to make their film / video project.
 File formats we can accept include .mov files (for Apple) and .mp4 (for Android).
-The submission deadline for the 2025 Student Film Festival is April 13.
-A parent or caregiver must complete the submission form to give consent for their child to participate in the film festival.
+The submission deadline for the 2026 Student Film Festival is Wednesday April 8.

 A parent or caregiver is responsible for overseeing their student’s project.
 Take extra care when filming outside.
 Family members, friends, and teachers are welcome to help students make their films!
 When you are ready to submit your project, complete this form and follow the email instructions.